 Step 4: INCUBATE UNTIL FERMENTED AND SET

 When using starter culture+milk – the incubation time could be anywhere between 12-16 hours or a bit more.
-Please keep an eye after 10 hours of incubation
+Please keep an eye out after 10 hours of incubation.

-When using ready yoghurt as a starter + milk the incubation time is between 3-6 hours or a bit more.
-Please keep an eye after 3 hours of incubation.
+When using ready yoghurt as a starter + milk, the incubation time is between 3-6 hours or a bit more.
+Please keep an eye out after 2 or 3 hours of incubation.

-Please note that the yoghurt needs to be thick before the refrigeration
+Please note that the yoghurt needs to be thick before refrigeration.

-After a few hours in the fridge you can repeat the procedure or leave it for the next day or week.
+After a few hours in the fridge, you can repeat the procedure using ready yogurt as a starter or leave it for the next day or week.